Working together against COVID-19– For more opportunities and possibilities

 DO YOU WANT TO GET STARTED?
 TEST 1 MONTH FOR FREE!

-Take the opportunity to find out whether an online study programme with IU is the right fit for you.
+Take the opportunity to find out whether an online study programme with IU International University of Applied Sciences is the right fit for you.
 You can test your desired study programme during your free trial –completely free of charge and with no strings attached.
 Simply apply for your online study programme and unlock your access.
 Happy learning!

 Study with 100% flexibility